 Dedicated to traffic-free shopping and entertainment, Ximending was the first pedestrian-only district developed in Taipei and was once known as Ximending Pedestrian Area.
 These days, however, the area attracts so many young hipsters and teenagers that the official name was changed to Ximending Youth Shopping District.
 Start your spree at the Wan Nian Commercial Building and Shinjuku Plaza, and don’t pass up a visit to Eslite XinYi Store.
 Looking for some new and unique skin art?
 Follow motley teens down Tattoo Street, or skip the tatt and catch the latest flick at Taipei Cinema Park.

-Check In to Hotel PaPa Whale, Step Out to Ximending Youth Shopping District
+Hotel PaPa Whale, Step Out to Ximending Youth Shopping District

 2. Turn your sightseeing tour at Taipei 101 into a shopping spree in XINYI